intmus/inttheory19-20/_04-intro-rhythm/a1-simplemeter.md

 ## Theoretically ideal beaming versus common practice

-In Examples 4a, I asked the class to look at two examples of something I termed "theoretically ideal" beaming versus two counterparts of the same rhythm beamed in a more commonly used manner.
-The class came up with the following ideas:
+The two examples of Examples 4a demonstrate something I term "theoretically ideal" beaming versus two counterparts of the same rhythm beamed in a more commonly used manner.
+For these:
 - "Theoretically ideal" beaming shows where each beat occurs in an effort not to obscure the beat
   - Half notes and whole notes are obvious exceptions.
   - This focuses more on eighth notes, sixteenth notes, and further subdivisions.

 This is very much inline with my general intention.
 Well-engraved music is meant to look pleasing and be easy for a performer to read.
 This often leads to grouping rhythmic patterns according to non-rhythmic ideas: lyrics, spacing measures across the page, phrasing, a limited number of systems, etc. *Theoretically ideal* beaming would never obscure a beat in order to provide the easiest reading of harmony within a score.
-Of course, no musician will ever use this in its stricest form because it would become difficult to read in many situations; imagine not using a whole note in 4/4 time and instead using four tied quarter notes.
+Of course, no musician will ever use this in its strictest form because it would become difficult to read in many situations; imagine not using a whole note in 4/4 time and instead using four tied quarter notes.

 That being said, it is important for students of music to begin trying to understand how grouping and beaming decisions are made, because in harmonic analysis, it is easy to sometimes miss voices because of obscured beats.
 It is also an excellent thought exercise to help students to begin demonstrating mastery of meters and rhythmic values.